-Hemp seed oil is often used as a carrier oil for the Cannabidiol in CBD oil.
+Hemp seed oil is often used as a carrier oil for cannabidiol in CBD oil.
 Other common carrier oils are avocado oil, coconut oil, sunflower oil, grapeseed oil and pomegranate oil.

-The list of conditions CBD can potentially treat and mitigate is growing.
+The list of CBD benefits is growing, as is the list of conditions it can potentially treat and mitigate is growing.
 We spoke with Dr Ben from CDA health about the common patient conditions they are treating.
 Please note, some of these treatments involve prescription of both THC and CBD.

 CBD Oil is legal in Australia, with medical approval.